auroramaurizio/SurfR/README.md

 ## Documentation

-Instructions to run the main functions can be found consulting the vignette or by entering ?function name (e.g. ?Splot) in the console after loading the package.
+Instructions to run the main functions can be found consulting the vignette or by entering ?FunctionName (e.g. ?Splot) in the console after loading the package.

 ## Authors